 The best type of wood can vary between the different cuts of meat.
 Hence, the best wood for smoking pulled pork can differ from the ones you should use for pork chops.

 Don’t worry if you find this a little bit confusing, I did too when I really drove deep into pairing my wood with certain cuts.
 In this article, we’ll introduce to you the best woods for smoking pulled pork.

 Pecan ( A good middle ground between strong and fruity)

 Facing the dilemma of whether you should go with a fruity wood or one with a stronger flavor?
 Pecan wood is perfect.

 While it’s not as hard-hitting as hickory, it does provide a stronger smoke flavor than the typical fruitwoods.

 If you’re preparing pork, then pecan wood is always going to be my favorite choice.
 It never fails to impress, and it’s not just for smoking pulled pork.
 It can also be used for other cuts, such as pork ribs or tenderloin.

 Maple (A Suprising Sweet Option)

 Maple wood isn’t very conventionally used for smoking pork.
-However, I’ve tested it and it works remarkably well for smoking pulled pork.
+However, I’ve tested it and it works remarkably well for smoking stuffed pork loin as well as pulled pork.

 I was quite surprised with this result as maple is usually only paired with light meats like chicken.
 Maple wood is also great for other neutral types of foods like vegetables or several types of cheese.